-- d.
+- 1. Invoice/Pro forma invoice date and number (date cannot be older than 6 (six) months); - 2.
+Type and variety of seed to be imported; - 3.
+Quantity, lot/batch number and monetary value of seed to be imported; - 4.
+Name, authorized signature and seal of importer; - 5.
+Contact details of exporter. - d.
 A document certifying that respective seed is not a genetically modified organism (GMO): - 1.
-Letter of Undertaking III (Annex-6) shall be required from importer company. - 2.
-Importer company can declare it on pro forma invoice or with an individual document.
-In case such document is a copy, it must be approved by importer company. - 3.
-In case it cannot be documented by importer company, an analysis report certifying that it is free from GMO shall be required. - e.
+Letter of Commitment given by importer. - 2.
+Exporter can declare it on pro forma invoice or with an individual document.
+In case such document is a copy, it must be approved by importer. - 3.
+Unless documented by exporter, an analysis report certifying that it is free from GMO shall be required. - e.
 Preliminary import permit; bank receipt evidencing that application fee has been paid. - f.
-Seed Certificate
+Others where MinFAL required